 These types of accidents are catastrophic.
-Accidents that occur between a vehicle and a scooter rider are not very common, which is a blessing because the potential for severe injuries or losses is high.
+Accidents that occur between a vehicle and a scooter rider do not happen quite often, which is a blessing because the potential for severe injuries or losses is high.
 One common cause of these types of accidents is when a scooter rider is struck by a driver who is opening a car door.

-Most cities have rules in place that require scooter riders to use the bike lane or stay to the far right of the street as possible.
+Most cities have rules in place that require scooter riders to use the bike lane or stay to the far right of the street.
 Also, drivers are required to use their side mirrors and check for any pedestrians, vehicles, or scooter riders before opening their doors.
-A driver who opens their car door suddenly and hits an E-scooter rider can be held liable for that accident.
+A driver who opens their car door suddenly and hits an e-scooter rider can be held liable for that accident.

 Single Scooter Rider Accidents

-Single scooter rider accidents are the most common.
+Single scooter rider accidents are very common.
 Most of these accidents happen because a rider lost control of his or her scooter.
-This doesn’t necessarily mean that the scooter rider is completely at fault.
+This doesn’t necessarily mean that the scooter rider is completely at-fault.
 Single scooter accidents still happen despite the rider abiding by all applicable safety regulations, such as when he or she rides over a bump in the street or a broken patch of asphalt that causes a loss of control.

 It has become increasingly common and problematic for scooter riders who have reached their destination to just abandon their scooters in unsafe places.
 This can cause a pedestrian to trip and suffer injuries.